sensorium/Mozzi/README.md

   - Asynchroneous analog reads are not implemented (yet), `mozziAnalogRead()` relays to `analogRead()`.
   - HIFI mode is not implemented.
 - In addition to using an user-defined `audioOutput()` by setting `EXTERNAL_AUDIO_OUTPUT` to `true` in mozzi_config.h, two bare chip output modes exist (configurable in AudioConfigMBED.h):
   - INTERNAL_DAC: uses the DAC present on the board and outputs by default on pin A13 (3.5mm jack connector's tip).
-Stereo mode uses pin A12 (3.5mm jack connector's first ring) additionnaly.
+Stereo mode uses pin A12 (3.5mm jack connector's first ring) additionally.
   - PDM_VIA_SERIAL: returns a pulse-density modulated signal on one of the hardware UART of the board (Serial ports).
 Default is using the SERIAL2, on pin D18.

 ***